 “[s]ome evidence points to humans being innately cooperative.
 Studies show that in the first year of life, infants exhibit empathy toward others in distress.
 At later stages in life we routinely work together to reach goals and help out in times of need.”"

 People who show egotistical behavior will behave more altruistic when they feel that they are an important part of the team.
 Humans are not naturally inclined to be egotistical and competitive, but are more drawn towards affection and functional social relations.
+And even if this so-called "emotional intelligence" does not come naturally to some, it can be learned and developed.
+As a leader it is your job help your team not just to improve their professional skills but also their emotional skills.
 So team leaders and project managers need to find a system which uses collective and individual incentives to motivate their team and, as a result, increase effectiveness and efficiency within the team.

 Here are 3 tips on how to find the perfect balance: